Huegoxaga/notes/finance/related-concepts.md

 # Related Concepts

+## Quantitative Analysis

-## Time Value of Money
+### Time Value of Money

 - The time value of money (TVM) is the concept that money you have now is worth more than the identical sum in the future due to its potential earning capacity, the time value can be:
-  - Present value(PV) is the current value before making the investment
+  - `Present Value (PV)` is the current value before making the investment
-  - Future value(FV) is the future value after making the investment
+  - `Future Value (FV)` is the future value after making the investment
+- `Interest` is the difference between the amount of money lent and the amount of money later repaid
-- The interest rate is the amount charged, expressed as a percentage of the principal, by a lender to a borrower for the use of assets, it is consisted of the following components:
+- The `Interest Rate` is the amount charged, expressed as a percentage of the principal, by a lender to a borrower for the use of assets

+#### Components of Interest Rate

+- The interest rate is consisted of the following components:
   - Risk Premium Components - this part compensate the risk for lending, it includes:
     - Default Risk Premium - it reflects the borrower's financial status
     - Liquidity Premium - it reflects the demand of the debt covenants(which is the debt agreement or financial contracts for loans and bonds) in the market, or the cost of selling it